Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-	You will remember, Watson, how the dreadful business of theAbernetty family was first brought to my notice by the depth which theparsley had sunk into the butter upon a hot day.		-- Sherlock Holmes
+You will inherit millions of dollars.
 </details>

 <details>